How do you move a volunteer tomato plant?

 In gardening and agronomic terminology, a volunteer is a plant that grows on its own, rather than being deliberately planted by a farmer or gardener.
 Volunteers often grow from seeds that float in on the wind, are dropped by birds, or are inadvertently mixed into compost.

 A tomato plant produces fruit in 49 to 98 days (7 to 14 weeks) when grown from a transplant.
 A tomato plant grown directly from seed takes 25 days longer (74 to 123 days) to produce fruit.
 Indeterminate tomato varieties will continue to grow and produce fruit until they are stopped or killed by cold or frost.

-Volunteer Corn is left over from past crops.
+A Volunteer Sunflower is left over from past crops.
 Sometimes they appear because not all the seeds from the previous crop were completely harvested, many of their seeds can fall on the ground during harvest or they can be spread by farm equipment.